justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 ## Useful Command Options (both streaming and generic)

 - `-D <property>=<value>`: Specify additional configuration variables.
 See [details](https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html#Specifying_Directories).

 - `-D stream.map.output.field.separator=<sep>`: Specify a field separator (other than the default one,  `\t`) to be used for separating the key from the value when the MapReduce framework reads a line from the stdout of the streaming mapper.

 - `-D stream.num.map.output.key.fields=<num>`: Specify the key to include the prefix up to the `<num>`-th field separator in a line (the rest of the line will be the value).
 If the separator has less occurrences than specified, then the whole line will be the key and the value will be an empty Text object (like the one created by `new Text("")`).

 - `-D map.output.key.field.separator=<sep>` or `-D mapreduce.map.output.key.field.separator=<sep>`: Specify the field separator to further divide the key into fields logically (no actual breakup) so as to condition partitioning and sorting on different fields.
 It has nothing to do with key-value separation and removal of separators.
 All resulting fields are still concatenated with the separator.

+- `-partitioner <Java class>`: Partitionality is only possible to do with Java.
+You can write your own Java class to do partitioning.
+But there is already a collection of library classes that you can use to tune your stream in MapReduce application.

-- `-partitioner <Java class>`: Use the library class, [`org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner`](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/lib/KeyFieldBasedPartitioner.html), as the Partitioner, allowing the MapReduce framework to partition the map outputs based on certain key fields rathan than the whole keys.
+  For example, use the library class, [`org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner`](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/lib/KeyFieldBasedPartitioner.html), as the Partitioner, allowing the MapReduce framework to partition the map outputs based on certain key fields rathan than the whole keys.
+From my personal experience, knowing how to work with this one will be enough for the large amount of streaming applications that you will write.

 - `-D mapred.text.key.partitioner.options=-k<pos1.c>[,<pos2.c>]` or `-D mapreduce.partition.keypartitioner.options=-k<pos1.c>[,<pos2.c>]`: When used with `-partitioner org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner`, specify the key fields between `<pos1>` and `<pos2>` used for partitioning (both inclusive).  `<.c>` is the number of the 1st character from the beginning of the corresponding field.

 - `-D mapreduce.job.output.key.comparator.class=<Java class>` or `mapred.output.key.comparator.class=<Java class>`: Use the library class, **KeyFieldBasedComparator**, as the comparator, allowing the MapReduce framework to compare the map outputs based on certain key fields, not the whole keys.
 Can be set to either [`org.apache.hadoop.mapred.lib.KeyFieldBasedComparator`](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/lib/KeyFieldBasedComparator.html) or [`org.apache.hadoop.mapreduce.lib.partition.KeyFieldBasedComparator`](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/lib/partition/KeyFieldBasedComparator.html).

 - `-D mapred.text.key.comparator.options=-k<pos1.c>[,<pos2.c>]` or `-D mapreduce.partition.keycomparator.options=-k<pos1.c>,<pos2.c>`: Specify the comparator rule.
 The `-n` option can be used to specify that the sorting is numerical sorting and the `-r` option can be used to specify that the result should be reversed.

 - `-D mapred.map.tasks`: A hint to the number of mappers.
 If not work, you may want to `change mapred.min.split.size` in **mapred-site.xml**.

 - Similarly, you can set `-D stream.reduce.output.field.separator=<sep>` , ``-D stream.map.input.field.separator=<sep>`, and `stream.reduce.input.field.separator=<sep> `.
 For example, if you want to generate an output like the following for the word count example: